 Best Sports Trips in Indiana

 Indiana is one of the better Midwest states for sports travel.
-Indianapolis is the clear anchor because of the Indianapolis Motor Speedway, Colts, Pacers, college events, and downtown walkability.
+Indianapolis is the clear anchor because of the Indianapolis Motor Speedway, Colts, Pacers, college events, basketball culture, and downtown walkability.

-For sports-loving families, Indiana can be a very practical road trip choice because the major venues are easier to manage than larger cities.
+For sports-loving families and groups, Indiana can be a very practical road trip choice because several major venues are easier to manage than larger cities.

 Best Outdoor Trips in Indiana